 Martha Brustuen b.1893 emigrated in 1919, and joined Iver in Rhinelander.
 Iver worked as a baker in Kirk’s Bakery, and later as a dairy driver.
 They married in 1920, and Alfhild was born in 1921.

 A Grandchild of the founder of Kirk’s Bakery, Richard van Kirk, described Iver as a very kind man, calm and a real gentlemanlike, and he remember being around him in the bakery during his childhood.

 Iver had a valuable contact in Norwegian America Line, his nephew Rolf Hilmen.
 Rumour has it that he provided Iver with cheap/free tickets on the liners back to Norway.
 Iver visited Norway several times, and on some occations he brought back with him a motorcycle and several cars.

 Due to tough times in the US, the family returned to Norway in 1929.
 Martha was unhappy in US, and was longing for home.
 It may be a coincidence, but the family return to Norway in July ’29, and the Great Depression hit Wall Street hard in October ’29.
 All though it was hard times, it was probably some luck in play with the timing moving back to Norway.But more challenges was to come..

 Iver had a sister, Anne Sundheim Andersen, who lived in Tjøme near Tønsberg.
-This may very well be part of the reason that he bought a small farm at auction in September ’29 at Eikeberg at Barkåker just north of Tønsberg.
-The family settled there.
+This may very well be part of the reason the family chose to settle near Tønsberg.
+Iver purchased a small farm at auction in September ’29 at Eikeberg at Barkåker just north of Tønsberg.

 Iver & Martha got a son, Magne in 1930.